Revised and updated for 2022.

-Failure to comply with HIPAA regulations can result in substantial fines being issued, criminal charges and civil action lawsuits being filed should a breach of ePHI occur.
-Complying with the HIPAA requirements is challenging already, let alone by combining these challenges with the coronavirus global pandemic.
+Failure to comply with HIPAA regulations can result in substantial fines being issued.
+In addition, criminal charges and civil action lawsuits can be filed should a breach of ePHI occur.
+Complying with the HIPAA requirements is challenging already, let alone by combining these challenges with the sophistication of attacks targeting medical data.

 What is HIPAA Compliance?

-The HIPAA sets the standard for protecting sensitive patient data.
+The HIPAA Act sets the standard for protecting sensitive patient data.
 Companies that deal with Protected Health Information (PHI) must establish and enforce have physical, network, and process security controls to ensure HIPAA Compliance.
-Covered entities (anyone providing treatment, payment, and operations in healthcare) and business associates (anyone who has access to patient information and provides certain services to a covered entity) must meet HIPAA Compliance.
-Other entities, such as subcontractors and any other related business associates must also comply.

 The HIPAA Privacy and Security Rules

 The Privacy Rule establishes standards to protect an individual’s medical records and other protected health information (PHI).
 It concerns the uses and disclosures of PHI and defines the right for individuals to understand, access, and regulate how their medical information is used.
 The Privacy Rule strives to assure that an individual’s health information is properly protected.
 At the same time, it allows access to information needed to ensure high-quality health care and to protect the public.